mebobby2/seven_concurrency_models/README.md

 Day 3 Wrap-Up

-Before that: Debug why the transcript handler is not working
+Before that: Write the TranscriptTest app.
+Then run it on the transcript handler and translator servers.
+If the servers do not work, debug why